arp7/hadoop-vagrant/README.md

 The VM names will be n001, n002 etc. The Ambari repo URL is optional.
 If specified, then Ambari Server will be installed on host n001.

-You may find it useful to add the following entries to the hosts file on the host machine so the VMs are resolvable.

 ## Customization
 Each VM gets 3GB of memory which is enough to start HDFS and YARN daemons.
 Edit `centos7/Vagrantfile` to change the RAM allocation.
 ```